bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 As the site continued to grow the demands on this single server grew and grew.
 For a while this could be compensated for with more RAM and more virtual CPUs, but eventually the limits of this kind of so-called *vertical scaling* were reached, and the site needed to scale horizontally.
 This is where the architecture becomes a little more complicated!

+## A Quick Overview if the 'LAMP Stack'

+Sysadmins managing websites refer to the all the software underpinning a websites as it's *stack*, and some of those combinations are or were so common they get named.
+This is where the so-called *LAMP Stack* comes from — Linux, Apache, MySQL & PHP.

+Up to this point in our story the server powering `podfeet.com` has always been a Linux server running an instance of the Apache web server app with the optional PHP module installed, and an instance of the MySQL database server app.
+That is to say, while the sheer amount of resources thrown at the site has been increasing, the site remained on a classic LAMP stack.

+To explain how the site hangs together today, let's set ourselves a baseline by exploring how it hung together before the stack was modernised.
+To do that, let's follow the full journey of one blog post from Allison's editor (Mars Edit), the website, to the first visitor's browser.

+### The Original *Post's Tale*

 LEFT OFF HERE!!!

 ## Final Thoughts